fuckmaz/fuckmaz/README.md

 ### welcome to my profile <3

-(imagine midwest-emo playing in the background)
+as this isn't myspace please just imagine midwest-emo playing in the background :)

 <!--
-**fuckmaz/fuckmaz** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

-Here are some ideas to get you started:

 - 🔭 I’m currently working on ...
 - 🌱 I’m currently learning ...